How is antibiotic resistance evolving?

 Antibiotic resistance at the global level

 Throughout the world, the most common pathogenic bacteria are becoming increasingly resistant to antibiotics.
-Among the most worrying are the strains of enterobacteria (e.g. Escherichia coli or Klebsiella pneumoniae, which are common in the human intestinal tract), which are increasingly becoming multi-resistant.
+Among the most worrying are the strains of enterobacteriasuch as Escherichia coli or Klebsiella pneumoniae, which are common in the human intestinal tract.
+Multi-resistant strains of these bacteria are becoming increasingly common.

 Due to this worrying development, doctors saw themselves forced to prescribe polymyxins (particularly colistin) – an old class of antibiotics that had gone out of use because of adverse effects including kidney damage.
 In late 2015, a new type of resistance to colistin was discovered that could be easily exchanged from one bacterium to another.
 Responsibility for this is down to a gene called mcr-1, which is located on a plasmid rather than in the bacterium’s chromosomes).
 It is therefore becoming very difficult to find a way of treating patients whose bacteria are resistant to polymyxins.